 Stick Man Writing Ideas

 A few examples of my class writings are shown above.
-My students suggested he walk home after the snowman melts and even teleporting home.
+My students suggested he walk home after the snowman melts and even teleport home.
 I love kids and their minds!

 You Can Read or Watch Stick Man